 We use these for both cycling and running (for conventional cycling cages, we’ve found that CamelBak Podium Big Chill bottles work great).
-We use the packs on rides and runs over two hours, and the handheld for shorter durations.
+We use the packs on rides and runs over 1-2 hours, and belts for shorter durations.

 We have found that vFuel, Larabar, and Tailwind are the best activity fuels for us.
 We recommend the “Vanilla” and “Fudge Brownie” vFuel flavors, as the others taste a little off in our opinion.

 One of the biggest investments in gear you should make, the Garmin Fenix series watch tracks all sports, activities, and metrics for you, as well as serves as a navigational aid.
 With the most recent “Plus” line, the entire lineup provides turn-by-turn navigation ability with onboard maps.